mdfarragher/DSC/Regression/TaxiFarePrediction/README.md

 You use the **CreatePredictionEngine** method to set up a prediction engine.
 The two type arguments are the input data class and the class to hold the prediction.
 And once the prediction engine is set up, you can simply call **Predict** to make a single prediction.

-I looked it up and my trip is supposed to cost $15.50.
+I happen to know that my trip is supposed to cost $15.50.
 But what will the model prediction be?

 Time to find out.
 Go to your terminal and run your code: